reasonml/reason-native/docs/getting-started.md

   );
 ```

-[Pastel](./pastel/index.md) is a React-like text formatting library for the terminal.
-One of its core features is the ability to format console text in all kinds of different colors with [ANSI Escape Codes](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors).
+[Pastel](./pastel/index.md) is a React-like text formatting library for the terminal; one of its core features is the ability to format console text with [ANSI Escape Codes](https://en.wikipedia.org/wiki/ANSI_escape_code#Colors).

 Let's try making `Hello` yellow: